oom-components/carousel/README.md

 * No styles or themes are provided with this package.
 You decide how the carousel must look.
 * Support for touch devices
 * Support for keyboard
-* Build with modern javascript, using ES6 modules
+* Build with modern javascript, using ES6 modules and custom elements

 ## Install